mita07/my-resume/index.md

 - 2 years

 __Description__
 - Design interactive and responsive UI with the latest HTML technology that meet any kinds of requirement of clients.
-Liquid and responsive web interface to fit the apps in almost all device without any major change in core UI.

 ### Client-side Scripting Language